-Global WordPress Settings
+WordPress – Global Settings

-(Settings Menu – General Settings)
+(WordPress Settings – General Settings)

-(WordPress Settings – Writing Settings Screen)
+(Global Settings – Writing Settings Screen)

-As stated in the Update Services section,
+As described in this section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-(WordPress lets you notify dozens of update services automatically!)
+WordPress lets you notify dozens of update services automatically …

 Download A Comprehensive List Of Ping Services For Your WordPress Site!